Multi-species McKean-Vlasov dynamics in non-convex landscapes: Introduction

 This system of nonlinear, nonlocal partial different equations describes the evolution of the probability distributions of the species, in which the evolution of each distribution depends on the others via convolution terms.

 In this paper, we are interested in the mathematical analysis of the many-particle interacting system~\eqref{eq: many SDEs} and their mean-field limit~\eqref{eq: mean-field SDE} or \eqref{eq: multi-species PDE} from various aspects and for \textit{non-convex confining potentials}.
 We discuss the well-posedness of \eqref{eq: many SDEs} and the convergence to the mean-field limits.
-More specifically, we will focus on the long-time and asymptotic behavior of the PDEs \eqref{eq: multi-species PDE}, including more specially, the existence and (non-) uniqueness of stationary solutions, their linear stability, the existence of a phase transition phenomena when the noise intensities are varied, as well as convergence to an equilibrium state.
+More specifically, we will focus on the long-time and asymptotic behavior of the PDEs \eqref{eq: multi-species PDE}, including more specially, the existence and (non-) uniqueness of stationary solutions, their linear stability, the existence of a phase transition phenomena when the noise intensities are varied, as well as { the description of the limiting (in long-time) set with possibly a convergence towards an equilibrium state if the set of invariant probability measures is discrete.}

 Before stating our main results in the next section, we provide a review of the literature on related work on the interacting particle systems~\eqref{eq: many SDEs} and their mean field limit~\eqref{eq: mean-field SDE} and \eqref{eq: multi-species PDE}.